Week-by-week guide to pregnancy

 What does my baby look like?

 Your baby, or foetus, is now 5.4cm long from head to bottom, which is about the size of a plum.
-The weight is about 18g, which is around the same as three grapes.
+The weight is about 18g, which is around the same as 3 grapes.

-There's no doubt that this is a mini human being in the making.
-Everything's in the right place, from the little head to the tiny toes.
 The internal organs and muscles have been created.
 The heartbeat can be picked up on an ultrasound scan.
 The skeleton is made up from tissue and hardening into bone.
-The sex organs are formed, although most scans won't be able to tell whether you're carrying a boy or girl until later.
+The sex organs are formed, although most scans will not be able to tell your baby's sex until later.

 As you start to feel more energetic, you could go and visit local maternity units and try and think about where you would like to have your baby.
 You can always change your mind later.
 You may already have ideas about how you want to give birth – this is known as your birth plan.
 Try and stay flexible at this stage and we'll come back to birth plans in future weeks.

 Share the news with your GP or ask for an appointment with a midwife at your doctors' surgery.
 Alternatively you can refer yourself to your local hospital – look for contact details on their website.

 You'll need to arrange a booking appointment.
 This usually takes place between weeks 8 and 12 and takes around an hour.
 You can talk about the options for your pregnancy and the birth.
 You will also be offered screening tests for infectious diseases, and conditions such as Down's syndrome.
 You could ask about the Maternity Transformation Programme and how it could benefit you.

 You will be offered your first dating scan any time now.